NeofytosP/Project-Big-Data-Management-and-Processing-Course/README.md

 [Results](Benchmark/8.Results-Conclusions.md)
 ## 6. Project Reproducibility
 This project can easily be reproduced.
 All that is needed is to download the dataset from kaggle, install MySQL and MongoDB Development and install 2 libraries for each database, pymongo and mysql.connector.
 Also the Pandas library is needed to handle easier the dataset and the insertion in the databases.
-[Libraries](Benchmark/0.Libraries-and-Connection.md)
+[Libraries](Benchmark/0.Libraries-and-Connection.md).
+Then create the 2 databases, adjust the connection strings to your databases and follow the code.

 ## 7. Youtube Video Link
 https://youtu.be/JJrhqdObQoo